Swollen Members: Foundation and single releases

-Swollen Members was founded in 1990 by Vancouverites Madchild (Shane Bunting), Prevail (Kiley Hendriks), and Moka Only (Daniel Denton).
+Swollen Members was founded in 1995 by Vancouverites Madchild (Shane Bunting), Prevail (Kiley Hendriks) & Moka Only (Daniel Denton).
 Having begun a solo career while living in San Francisco, California, Madchild returned to Vancouver to work.
-There he met Prevail and Moka Only, who had been working together.
-He joined together.
-The group had to decide on a name and Moka Only suggested Swollen Members as a joke and it stuck.
+In Vancouver, he met Prevail and Moka Only, who had been working together earlier and joined them.
+Moka Only jokingly suggested Swollen Members as a group name and it stuck.

-The group began testing the international hip-hop waters by releasing four 12-inch vinyl singles on Madchild's own indie label Battleaxe Records initially distributed by New York-based Fat Beats; the singles sold approximately 10,000 copies each.
+The group released four 12-inch vinyl singles on Madchild's own indie label Battle Axe Records, initially distributed by New York-based Fat Beats.
+The singles sold approximately 10,000 copies each.

+In 1999, the group released their debut album “Balance”, with features from Del the Funky Homosapien, Aceyalone, The Alchemist and Evidence, who also produced on the album.
+The album peaked at #40 on Canadian alternative albums and #43 on Canadian rap albums.

 2001-2002: Second album and mainstream success

-Following Balance, Swollen Members recorded and released Bad Dreams, released on November 13, 2001, and featuring guests such as Chali 2na of Jurassic 5, Son Doobie, Joey Chavez, and former member Moka Only.
+Following Balance, Swollen Members recorded and released Bad Dreams, released on November 13, 2001, and featuring guests Chali 2na of Jurassic 5, Son Doobie, Joey Chavez, and Moka Only.
 It appealed to both underground and mainstream audiences, reaching platinum status in Canada.
 The album earned Swollen Members their second Juno Award and four MuchMusic Video Awards including best rap video, best director and best independent video.

 2002-2003: Monsters in the Closet

-2002's Monsters In the Closet, their third release, brought official group membership for Moka Only and Rob The Viking to Swollen Members.
+2002's Monsters In the Closet, their third release, brought group membership for Moka Only and Rob The Viking.
 Monsters in the Closet was a collection of B-sides and outtakes along with three new songs, "Breathe" which featured Portuguese Canadian pop singer, Nelly Furtado.
 Production credits include Evidence from Dilated Peoples.
 In January 2003, Swollen Members signed with Virgin Records.
+The album earned a Gold certification and peaked at #7 in Canada.

 2003-2004: Heavy

 In 2003, the band released Heavy.
-In the same year the songs "All Night" and "Deep End (Utah Saints Remix)" were featured in the videogame SSX3.
-In 2004, the Swollen Members song "The Bottom Line" was featured in the video games WWE Day of Reckoning and WWE SmackDown! vs. Raw.
+The album includes Moka Only on every song, for the first time.
+In the same year the songs "All Night" and "Deep End (Utah Saints Remix)" were featured in the video game SSX3.
+In 2004, the song "Bottom Line" was featured in the video games WWE Day of Reckoning and WWE SmackDown! vs. Raw.

 2005-2006: Black Magic

-In 2005, Moka Only decided to break off from the group for a second time and continue work on his solo career.
+In 2005, Moka Only left the group for a second time and continued work on his solo career.
 The following year, Swollen Members released their fifth full album, Black Magic.
-It is understood that Madchild and Prevail made an attempt to return to their previously critically acclaimed style and method.
-Their previous album Heavy was unlisted on their official site discography.
-A single from the album, "Put Me On (feat.
-Everlast)", was released in August 2006.
+A single from the album, "Put Me On” (feat.
+Everlast) was released in August 2006.
 Later that year, Nettwerk Management dropped the group due to Madchild's affiliation with the Hell's Angels.